freemansoft/docker-scripts/datastax/README.md

 You can clean up individual volumes or all volumes in your docker environment.
 1. You can clean up **ALL** volumes `docker volume prune`

 # Features
 * Creates named volumes for storage and notebooks to persist across restarts.
 You have to remove the named volume to restore to original
 * Exposes everything on localhost
+* Datastacks DSE is limited to 3GB heap

 # Docker Management
 See README.md in the [root of this repo](../README.md)